Ulmus minor: Cultivation

 U. minor in general and a number of clones in particular (see 'Cultivars' below) were once commonly cultivated across Europe in town and country, but owing to its susceptibility to Dutch elm disease, U. minor is now uncommon in cultivation.
 However, in an ongoing project that began in the 1990s, several thousand surviving field elms have been tested for innate resistance by national research institutes in the EU, with a view to returning field elm to cultivation.
 Results from Spain (2013), for example, confirm that a very small number of surviving field elms (about 0.5% of those tested) appear to have comparatively high levels of tolerance of the disease, and it is hoped that a controlled crossing of the best of these will produce resistant Ulmus minor hybrids for cultivation.

 In the UK, despite its late leaf-flush in the north and its suckering habits, continental U. minor was occasionally planted as an ornamental urban tree.
-Augustine Henry wrote in 1913 that the U. minor planted in parks in Scotland were of French origin.
+Augustine Henry wrote in 1913 that “In all probability many of” the U. minor planted in parks in Scotland were of French origin.
 More recently U. minor seed was imported to the UK from Italy.
 There are mature survivors in Edinburgh that are not the common U. minor cultivars (2015).

-U. minor has been introduced to the southern hemisphere, notably Australasia and Argentina.
+U. minor was introduced, as U. campestris suberosa or simply U. suberosa, to the US and Canada, where a few old specimens survive, and to the southern hemisphere, notably Australasia and Argentina.